Caesarstone: Products

 Quartz surfaces are claimed to require only minimum maintenance and not to require periodic sealing as with natural stone surfaces.

 In the US, quartz counter tops can be found in homes and kitchens such as Tommy Hilfiger, Cher, Alexandra von Furstenberg, and more.

-Due to the high crystalline silica in the dust created when working with engineered stone exposure can result in severe health risks.

 Financial

 Caesarstone's operations are impacted by the performance of the home remodeling and new construction sectors of the economy.

 In 2016, the global quartz surface industry constituted about 6% of to the total global surfaces industry, valued at about 95 billion dollars.
 In 2016, Caesarstone's share in the quartz surface market (in its leading markets) was: Israel 84%; Australia 55%; Canada 36%; USA 19%.

 In 2016, Caesarstone registered a revenue of 539 million dollars, 1.7% higher than the forecast.
 The net profit stood at 2.15 dollars per share as opposed to 2.12 dollars per share.
 For 2017, Caesarstone expects that revenue will stand at 580-595 million dollars and EBITDA in the range of 119-126 million dollars.